The Soup: Clips

 A number of clips have been repeatedly shown on The Soup.
 One clip features Oprah Winfrey saying "My va-jay-jay is painin'!" while hanging from a harness at the Miraval resort.
 Another clip involves Whitney Houston yelling "Kiss My Ass!" at her husband.
 McHale has mentioned that this clip is one of his favorites.
 Still another clip that is often shown is of The Today Show's news correspondent Ann Curry starting her report by saying, "Good morning, good morning everybody, in the news this morning, good morning", which Olbermann mimicked on his appearance on the July 25, 2008 show.
 Joel often shows a clip of Kendra Wilkinson from The Girls Next Door laughing.
 When someone mentions marriage on the show, they will often show a clip of Elizabeth Taylor screaming "Marriage?!
 Noooooo!"
 Shorter clips are sometimes used as interjections.
-Clips of Danny Noriega ("I guess some people weren't likin' it!"), and more recently, Tatiana Del Toro giggling uncontrollably, have been used as part of McHale's reactions to clips.
+Clips of Dani Noriega ("I guess some people weren't likin' it!"), and more recently, Tatiana Del Toro giggling uncontrollably, have been used as part of McHale's reactions to clips.
 Recent favorites include Gary Busey exclaiming "I'm going to pull your endocrine system out of your body", Tila Tequila yelling out "A pig's vagina!", Michelle Galdenzi from Scream Queens saying "and by record, I mean vagina.", Big Brother contestants Jase Wirey and Michelle Costa "talking" to one another using animal and computer sounds, respectively; "Chicken Tetrazzini" clip from Maury, Spencer Pratt from The Hills whispering "That's the problem", Billy Bush saying "It's Gross", and Kate Gosselin squealing in a chirpy/grating-sounding voice "Come and Getcher POPcoooooorn!".
 Recently, the Jeffrey Osborne song, "On the Wings of Love", has been used to mock the current season of The Bachelor.
 Vonda, a woman featured on the TruTv show Over the Limit has been featured saying, "Dunka Doo Balls."
 This clip has become a new favorite.
 Recently, a clip from Fantasia for Real featuring Fantasia's Aunt Bunny saying, "Gurl Please", has become a new favorite.
 Also, a clip of "Ma" from TruTV's Ma's Roadhouse saying "He's a douchebag," after Joel ask what she thinks of a less than favourable man, such as Mel Gibson, has come into use.
 Another clip of Ryan Seacrest saying, "Hell no, say what", has been used as reactions to clips.
 Calvin Tran, a contestant on Bravo's The Fashion Show, has recently been featured in a clip saying, "Oh, here go Hell Come."
 Frequently following Good Day New York clips, McHale will ask Greg Kelly to explain how something works, and this will follow with a clip of Kelly shrugging and saying, "Science".